 There is a new limitation that is being put into place with regard to non-marketing pre-recorded calls made to a landline.

-Prior to December 2020, these calls were all categorically exempt from the TCPA, while following December 2020, the FCC issued a ruling that only three such calls can be made per month without consent, and this rule will be effective starting July 20, 2023.
+Prior to December 2020, these calls were all categorically exempt from the TCPA, while following December 2020, the FCC issued a ruling that only three such calls can be made per month without consent, and this rule became effective July 20, 2023.

 Under this new TCPA rule, in order to be exempt from the TCPA’s consent requirements, callers would be limited to three prerecorded non-commercial, non-telemarketing, or non-profit calls per 30 days, or three calls per week (one per day) for healthcare-related calls, and would need to include an opportunity to opt out of prerecorded calls as part of the message.